Fast Variational Inference for Bayesian Factor Analysis in Single and Multi-Study Settings: Simulation Study

-Table \ref{table-multistudy-time} reports the average computational times (refer to Figure S5, Supplementary \S C for comprehensive results).
+\tablename~\ref{table-multistudy-time} reports the average computational times (refer to \figurename~S5, Supplementary \S C for comprehensive results).
 CAVI and SVI required much less time on average than GS in every simulation scenario.

-For example, in the scenario with $S=10$, $P=500$, and $N_s=1,000$, CAVI required an average of approximately $23$ minutes to converge while GS took more than $7$ hours, making CAVI about 18 times faster than GS.
-In the same scenario, SVI algorithms were even faster, taking approximately $19,$ $7,$ and $6$ minutes on average for SVI-05, SVI-02 and SVI-005 respectively, making SVI algorithms between 23 to 76 times faster than GS.
+For example, in the scenario with $S=10$, $P=500$, and $N_s=1,000$, CAVI required an average of approximately $22$ minutes to converge while GS took about $6$ hours, making CAVI about 16 times faster than GS.
+In the same scenario, SVI algorithms were even faster, taking approximately $16,$ $7,$ and $6$ minutes on average for SVI-05, SVI-02 and SVI-005 respectively, making SVI algorithms between 22 to 65 times faster than GS.
+ECM and ADVI require much more computational time than CAVI in all simulation scenarios.

-Table \ref{table-multistudy-mem} reports the average memory usage (refer to Figure S6, Supplementary \S C, for the comprehensive results).
+\tablename~\ref{table-multistudy-mem} reports the average memory usage (refer to \figurename~S6, Supplementary \S C, for the comprehensive results).
 The proposed algorithms require much less memory than GS in all the scenarios.
-For example, GS required 3.5 times as much memory as CAVI in the setting with $S=5$, $N_s=100$, $P=100$ (125 Mb compared to 35 Mb), while in the setting with $S=10$, $N_s=1000$, $P=500$ GS required about 6 times more memory than CAVI (1542 Mb compared to 269 Mb).
+For example, GS required 3.5 times as much memory as CAVI in the setting with $S=5$, $N_s=100$, $P=100$ (126 Mb compared to 36 Mb), while in the setting with $S=10$, $N_s=1000$, $P=500$ GS required about 5.5 times more memory than CAVI (1557 Mb compared to 285 Mb).
 In all scenarios, CAVI and SVI have comparable memory requirements.
+ECM had memory requirements to CAVI for scenarios with $P=100$, but appears to scale poorly with increasing $P$, having memory requirements comparable to GS in simulation scenarios with $P=500$.
+ADVI consistently had the largest memory requirements in every scenario we could complete.